 “How can God be good if there’s so much suffering in the world?”
-This is an age old question that’s caused much conversation over the years – and we want to add to it.
-This week we start a mini 2-week series with Dr. Andreas Köstenberger.
+This is an age-old question that’s caused much conversation over the years – and we want to add to it.
+This week we will begin airing a mini 2-week series with Dr. Andreas Köstenberger.
 The purpose of these two weeks is to take popular skeptical and atheistic assertions that seemingly “debunk” God, the Bible, and Jesus, and see if they’re legit.
 This week we tackle the issue of God and suffering, as well as the question “Who picked the New Testament books, and where’d they come from?”

 Who's our guest?